ujamii/openimmo-neos/readme.md

 If you like the features listed below, or maybe some your own additions, feel free to fork and open a pull request.

-- [ ] the UPDATE xml action does not delete things at the moment
+- [x] the UPDATE xml action does not delete things at the moment
 - [ ] currently, the package uses the German OpenImmo labels for everything, so make use of default NEOS translation features
 - [ ] export data into xml/zip format
+- [ ] do all changes in a separate workspace and publish the changes to its base workspace instead of doing things live

 ## Installation